 Warm introductions to customers, partners and later-stage investors across our network.

-Follow-on funding
+Follow-on investment

 We reserve capital to keep backing the companies that are working, round after round.